Improved Biomedical Word Embeddings in the Transformer Era: Methods

 where $\mathcal{M}(c)$ is the set of MeSH concepts assigned to citation $c$.
 Rule-2 considers a pair to be related if the codes are connected by at most two hops in the directed-acyclic MeSH graph $G_{MeSH}$.
 These would capture parent/child, grand parent/child, and sibling connections between concepts.
 Specifically,

 where $d$ is graph distance, $R^{MeSH}_{SA}$ is the set of ``see also'' relations, and $R^{MeSH}_{PA}$ is the set of ``pharmacological action'' relations defined between MeSH concepts by the NLM.
 These auxiliary relations are not part of the MeSH hierarchy but are publicly available to mine.
 For instance, the concept \textit{Multiple Myeloma} has a see-also link to the concept \textit{Myeloma Proteins}, which in turn has a pharm-action connection to the concept \textit{Immunologic Factors}.
 It is not difficult to see that these relations also capture strong semantic relatedness between concepts. $R_C \cup R_{MeSH}$ is the full set of positive relations used to fine-tune word/concept embeddings with BERT-CRel.
 To generate the same number of negative examples, we randomly sample the MeSH concept pairs across the entire vocabulary, retaining the term frequency distribution.
+Details of the numbers of examples used are in Table~\ref{tbl:crel_data_stats}.

-\section{Models and Configurations~}
+\subsection{Models and Configurations~}

-\subsection{fastText\texorpdfstring{$^{+}$}{+}: adjustments to fastText for word/concept pre-training~}
+\subsubsection{fastText$^{+}$: adjustments to fastText for word/concept pre-training}

 As indicated in Section~\ref{sec-pret} we use fastText~\cite{bojanowski2017enriching} for the initial pre-training on the concept-annotated corpus created through PubTator and MeSH definitional information.
 Building on the skip-gram model~\cite{mikolov2013efficient}, fastText additionally models and composes character n-grams to form word embeddings, thus accounting for subword information.
 This can capture relatedness among morphological variants and in exploiting regularities in lexical meaning manifesting in word forms through suffixes, prefixes, and other lemmata.
 It also helps in forming better embeddings on the fly for some unseen words (through the constituent character n-grams) instead of relying on the catch-all UNK embeddings that are typically used.
 However, we do not want this subword decomposition to occur when dealing with concept embeddings because they are atomic units, and there is no scope for unseen tokens given we know the full code set upfront.
 Hence we impose the following two constraints. \begin{enumerate} \item Concept codes (e.g., D002289MeSH) are not decomposed into subword vectors; the model thus is forced to recognize the concept codes from the corresponding tokens by the unique format \texttt{ConceptCode}||\texttt{SourceVocab}. \item The output vocabulary must contain the full set of concept codes (here, MeSH descriptors) regardless of their frequencies in the corpus unlike the default case where fastText imposes a minimum frequency for character n-grams. \end{enumerate}